TheDataGuild/HealthBase/README.md

-#Health Base
+#Healthbase

-Boot app locally:
+To run the app locally:

+0. Download the data

-1. cl2015.py script to clean the dataset
+1. cl2015.py to clean the dataset

 2. mkdb.py to add the dataset to the db

-3. run.py to run app locally
+3. run.py

 Original Prototypes: